sarahmarshy/nsapi-porting-guide/README.md

 We access the socket ID and socket protocol from the members of `esp8266_socket`.
 We access the IP address and port of the server with the `SocketAddress addr` parameter.

-This line will send the AT command for opening a socket to the WiFi module.
+This method will send the AT command for opening a socket to the WiFi module and is defined as follows:

 ```C++
 bool ESP8266::open(const char *type, int id, const char* addr, int port)